 How Often Should Cast Iron Be Seasoned?

-When investing in an item that could last for generations, it is essential to know how to take care of it.
-This holds true when it comes to cast-iron cookware.
+When investing in an item that could last for generations, you need to know how to take care of it.
 Understanding the correct care and maintenance of your cast-iron skillet will mean that your skillet could be put to good use for many generations to come.
+So, how often should cast iron be seasoned?

-To maintain a smooth non-stick surface on your skillet, routinely re-season it two to three times a year.
-Using your cast-iron skillet often and correctly avoids the need to season it often.
+To maintain a smooth, non-stick surface on your skillet, re-season it twice to three times a year.
+Use your cast-iron skillet often and correctly avoid seasoning it often.
 A cast-iron skillet may need re-seasoning more frequently if damaged by chemicals or abrasion.

-Knowing the correct way to use and take care of your cast-iron skillet can save you a lot of time and worry.
-Arm yourself with the knowledge upfront to avoid the pitfalls of incorrect cast-iron skillet use, and you will be using it with confidence in no time.
+Knowing the correct way to use and care for your cast iron skillet can save you time and worry.
+Arm yourself with the knowledge upfront to avoid the pitfalls of incorrect cast-iron skillet use, and you will be using it confidently in no time.

 Do You Need To Season a New Cast Iron Skillet?

-Raw or unseasoned cast-iron skillets have a rough texture and a matte appearance.
+Raw or bare cast-iron skillets have a rough texture and a matte appearance.
 Foods cooked in this type of skillet will tend to stick to the skillet.

 Without seasoning, cast-iron skillets rust and cause food to stick.
 They also do not distribute heat as evenly.